jarmo/candalf/README.md

 * When applying of a migration fails then pay close attention at what step did it fail because all previously executed commands will be executed again.

-* Make sure that if you need to change any already applied migration script then pay extra attention to any commands which should not be executed ever more than once - maybe adding some extra `if` statement guard around these is good enough.
+* Make sure that if you need to change any already applied migration scripts then pay extra attention to any commands which should not be executed ever more than once - maybe adding some extra `if` statement guard around these is good enough.